dudetracey/66DaysOfData/README.md

 ## Day 61
 I spent my programming time today trying and failing to add a column to a data frame that split out parts of the data in a preexisting column.
 I look up a solution to it tomorrow.

+## Day 62
+Found out I was incredibly close on how to add the next columns to the data frame.
+Continued the data project of 911 calls.